 - Edgerton Children’s Center

-is an earth-bermed, energy efficient building.
+The Edgerton Middle School is an earth sheltered, energy efficient building.
 The circular portion houses the library and content classrooms.
 The music, art, technology and consumer labs surround a large area that includes a full-sized gym and student commons.
-Edgerton Middle School

-has benefited from a multitude of improvements and the classroom and athletic facilities are in stellar condition.
+The Edgerton High School has benefited from a multitude of improvements and the classroom and athletic facilities are in stellar condition.
 Facilities include the three-court field house and varsity gym, pool, seven tennis courts, an eight-lane track and quality baseball and softball fields.
-Edgerton High School

 We are very proud of our excellent facilities and the opportunities they provide to our students, Edgerton residents and surrounding communities.
 We welcome visitors who want to check us out!